Lateral ankle ligament injuries

 What causes ankle instability?

-Trauma is often the cause, however some patients may also have hypermobility (where their joints are more flexible than other people’s).
+Trauma (injury) is the most common cause.
+However, some patients may also have hypermobility.
+Hypermobility is a condition where the patient's joints are more flexible than normal.

 What are the symptoms?

-Normally there is pain and swelling around the injured area, which may be linked with instability when walking or running.
+Normally there is pain and swelling around the injured area.
+This may be linked with instability when walking or running.

 What happens if I ignore the condition?